xianglin226/scMDC/README.md

 All experiments of scMDC in this study are conducted on Nvidia Tesla P100 (16G) GPU.
 # Run scMDC
+See the tutorial for details.
-See the example script in script/run_scMDC.sh
+Sample script and output are provided in script/run_scMDC.sh

 # Arguments
 --n_clusters: number of clusters (K); scMDC will estimate K if this arguments is set to -1.